elf4j/elf4j/README.md

 syntactically enforced by the API or SPI.
 It allows for the API user to mix up lazy and eager arguments within the same logging method call.

-- Lazy arguments from lambda expressions need to be explicitly downcast to `Supplier`.
-The downcast is mandated by lambda syntax because the `Logger` API declares all arguments as `Object` rather than functional interface.
-No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

 ## Get it

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.elf4j/elf4j.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.elf4j%22%20AND%20a:%22elf4j%22)